jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

 EXAMPLES

-  help ⌟cmd⌞
+  help cmd
-      Shows the help for the command ⌜cmd⌝ help ⌟cmd⌞ ⌟subCmd⌞
+      Shows the help for the command ⌜cmd⌝ help cmd subCmd
       Shows the help for the sub command ⌜subCmd⌝ of the command ⌜cmd⌝ help --no-colors --columns 50